TrustedFirmware-M/trusted-firmware-m/docs/design_docs/dual-cpu/hybrid_platform_solution.rst

   bool plat_is_this_client_local(void)
   {
       /*
-       * Some implementation-defined mechanism to detect the execution target.
+       * An implementation-defined mechanism to detect the execution target.
        * For example, a RO memory location could hold such information.
        */